Alan Trejo Player Props: Rockies vs. Guardians

-On Monday, Alan Trejo (.250 batting average in his past 10 games, with two doubles, a walk and three RBI) and the Colorado Rockies play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 6:10 PM ET.
+Alan Trejo -- 1-for-4 with an RBI in his most recent game -- will be in action for the Colorado Rockies versus the Cleveland Guardians, with Peyton Battenfield on the mound, on April 25 at 6:10 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Phillies.
+He had a one-hit showing in his last game (1-for-4) against the Guardians.

 Alan Trejo Game Info & Props vs. the Guardians